skybert/skybert-net/src/linux/the-way-i-work/the-way-i-work.md

 of the same principles to my own setup.
 Just because I'm not a Mac OSX or a vim user, doesn't mean I cannot learn from an article with that kind of workflow!
-This article is may way of giving something back, I hope you will enjoy may tale.
+This article is may way of giving something back, I hope you will enjoy my tale.

 [Hardware](#hardware)
 — [Operating system](#os)